 Complix has generated pre-clinical proof of concept data which demonstrate that CPABs can penetrate cancer cells and act on intracellular targets to induce a therapeutic effect.

 Proof of concept data were produced with Mcl-1 as the target.
 Mcl-1 is an important regulator of cellular apoptosis, determining whether a cell survives or dies.
 The MCL-1 locus is one of the top 10 most amplified genomic regions in cancer, with increased expression/activity in a variety of cancers.
 Its overexpression prevents tumor cells from entering into the apoptosis phase and dying.

 Anti-Mcl-1 CPABs were designed to block Mcl-1 therefore driving tumor cell death.
 In vitro and in vivo data showed that the CPABs are specifically acting on their target and that they effectively inhibit tumor growth.

-Recent studies have also demonstrated that Complix can design and create CPABs that penetrate the nucleus of cancer cells.
+Previous studies have also demonstrated that Complix can create CPABs that penetrate the nucleus of cancer cells and modulate the role of transcription factors.
 In December 2017, the Company received a grant from VLAIO to further expand its pipeline of proprietary CPABs against intracellular cancer targets based on the design of nucleus targeting CPABs.